rumenpetrov/frontend-starter-kit/README.md

 # frontend-starter-kit
-Modern frontend only architecture with gulp, zurb panini, postcss and babel.
+Minimal frontend only boilerplate with gulp, zurb panini, postcss and babel.

 The following packages are required to run the project:
 - node js